-Objectives: After completion of these units the students will be able to:
+Course Learning Outcome: After completion of these units the students will be able to:

-- ➤ Understand the meaning of education and its different facts. - Comprehend the place of philosophy in education. - Analyze education as a social responsibility. - Describe the meaning and implications of curriculum.
+- Understand the meaning of education and its different facts. - Comprehend the place of philosophy in education. - Analyze education as a social responsibility. - Describe the meaning and implications of curriculum.

 a) Concept & scope of education; the four pillars of education.
 Unit I: b) Aims of education: Personal, Social, Economic and National General Concept of Development.
-Education c) Education for generation, conservation and transmission of knowledge. d) Agencies of education: home, school, community and media. e) Types of education: formal, non-formal, informal; role of various agencies in education. a) The significance of Philosophy in education.
-Unit II: Philosophical b) Brief account of the tenets of the following schools of philosophy of education - Idealism, Pragmatism & Naturalism.
-Foundation of Education c) The relevance of the philosophy of the aforesaid schools in Indian education with regard to aim, curriculum, method of teaching, role of teacher and place of student. a) Relationship between Sociology and Education; Meaning and nature of Educational Sociology and Sociology of Education, Education as a process-a) in social system, b) of Socialization and c) of Social Progress.
-Unit III: b) Social issues in education- Globalization, multiculturalism, secularism Sociological and education for sustainable development, illiteracy, poverty, socially Political disadvantaged groups, gender inequality.
-Foundation of c) Relationship between Education and political development, Role of the Education State and civil society in education, Constitutional goal for Indian education d) Rights-based approach to education: Education as a human right; Rights, claims and entitlements; Claim holders and duty bearers; Child rights Unit IV: a) Meaning, Nature, Scope and Methods of Educational Psychology; Psychological b) Interrelationship between Education and Psychology; Foundation of c) Major schools of Psychology and their contribution towards Education Education i) Structuralism,
+Education c) Education for generation, conservation and transmission of knowledge.
+Education d) Agencies of education: home, school, community and media. e) Types of education: formal, non-formal, informal; role of various agencies in education.
+Unit II: a) The significance of Philosophy in education. b) Brief account of the tenets of the following schools of philosophy of Philosophical education - Idealism, Pragmatism & Naturalism.
+Foundation of c) The relevance of the philosophy of the aforesaid schools in Indian Education education with regard to aim, curriculum, method of teaching, role of teacher and place of student. a) Relationship between Sociology and Education; Meaning and nature of Educational Sociology and Sociology of Education, Education as a process-a) in social system, b) of Socialization and c) of Social Progress.
+Unit III: b) Social issues in education- Globalization, multiculturalism, secularism, Sociological and education for sustainable development, illiteracy, poverty, socially Political disadvantaged groups, gender inequality.
+Foundation of c) Relationship between Education and political development, Role of the Education State and civil society in education, Constitutional goal for Indian education d) Rights-based approach to education: Education as a human right; Rights, claims and entitlements; Claim holders and duty bearers; Child rights Unit IV: a) Meaning, Nature, Scope and Methods of Educational Psychological Psychology; Foundation of b) Interrelationship between Education and Psychology;c) Major schools of Psychology and their contribution Education Major schools of Psychology and their contribution

+towards Education

+i) Structuralism,

 ii) Functionalism,

 iii) Behaviorism,

 iv) Cognitivism,

 v) Gestalt,

 vi) Constructivism, and

 vii) Psychoanalysis.